The best iPads for photo editing, video editing and photography in 2025

 ❌ You want to connect anything to it: This is the only iPad without USB-C, so you'd need an extra adapter to connect to storage or a camera.

-This cheapest iPad is still available from Apple directly, and its already low £369 official price is regularly augmented by extra discounts from other retailers (it's always full price at Apple, though), so it's easily the cheapest way to take a good-size, decent-quality screen away to review photos or video easily.
+The cheapest iPad on my list is still available, new, from some outlets and its already low $329/£319 official price is regularly augmented by extra discounts from other retailers.
+It's easily the cheapest way to pick up a good-size, decent-quality screen to review photos or video on the go.

-The A13 chip inside is the one here where you're most likely to hit limitations on what it can do, especially when it comes to the amount memory for multi-layered files.
-But again, if you're looking at making basic edits only, it'll handle those just fine.
-The screen is essentially the same in quality as the iPad 10.9-inch, just a bit smaller – that means it's still detailed, still accurate with colours, but still prone to reflections due to not being fully laminated and lacking in DCI-P3 colour support.
+Unsurprisingly, the A13 Bionic chip is the oldest CPU on my list and therefore the one where you’re most likely to hit its limit, especially if you perform multi-layer image editing or taxing video edits.
+But if you're only looking to make basic adjustments, it'll handle those just fine.
+The screen is essentially the same in quality as the iPad 10.9-inch (2022), just a bit smaller.
+That means it's still detailed, still delivers accurate colors, but is still prone to reflections due to not being fully laminated and lacking in DCI-P3 color support.

-The older design with large bezels here means that the tablet as a whole is about the same physical size as the 10.9-inch iPad, despite the smaller display.
-It's also the only model to lack a USB-C port, so if you want to connect to a camera or storage using a cable, you'd need an adapter, and it's not as fast as USB-C. Apple Pencil 1 support means you can make precise edits, but it lacks the convenient charging and storage of higher-tier models.
+The older design with larger bezels means the tablet, as a whole, is about the same physical size as the iPad 10.9 inch (2022), despite having a smaller display.
+It's also the only model on my list to lack a USB-C port, so if you want to connect to a camera or external storage using a cable, you'll need an adapter, and it won’t be as fast as USB-C. Apple Pencil 1 support means you can make precise edits, but it lacks the convenient charging and storage of higher-tier models and the absence of a fully-laminated screen means there will be a noticeable gap when drawing.

 How we test the best iPads for photographers